BruceRanger/MandArt/MandArt.docc/B2-Color.md

 ### Color Profile

-To get the printable colors to work, you may need to adjust your Color Profile.
+To get the printable colors to work best, you may need to adjust your Color Profile.

 Open System Settings / Displays / Color Profile - and on the drop-down, select the sRGB option as shown below.